Yeleefff/moon-phase/README.md

 the vanilla lunar cycle is used.

 ## Configuration
-This mod is configurable through a json (fabric) or toml (NeoForge) file.
+This mod is configurable through a json (Fabric) or toml (NeoForge) file.
 `constantMoonPhase` - Controls whether a specific moon phase should repeat
 `moonPhase` - The moon phase to repeat